I Corps (South Vietnam): 1970

-From 1 September to 7 May 1971 the 1st Marine Division and ROK 2nd Marine Brigade conducted Operation Imperial Lake in the Quế Sơn District.
+From 1 September to 7 May 1971, the 1st Marine Division and ROK 2nd Marine Brigade conducted Operation Imperial Lake in the Quế Sơn District.

-From 5 September the 5th Marine Regiment took over the 7th Marine Regiment's area of operations and the ARVN and ROKMC in turn expanded their areas of operations.
+From 5 September, the 5th Marine Regiment took over the 7th Marine Regiment's area of operations and the ARVN and ROKMC in turn expanded their areas of operations.

-From 5 September to 8 October 1971 the 101st Airborne Division and 1st Division conducted Operation Jefferson Glenn in Thua Thien province.
+From 5 September to 8 October 1971, the 101st Airborne Division and 1st Division conducted Operation Jefferson Glenn in Thua Thien province.

-On 1 October the 7th Marine Regiment formally departed South Vietnam.
-On 13 October all Keystone Robin Alpha redeployments were completed, reducing III MAF's strength to 24,527.
+On 1 October, the 7th Marine Regiment formally departed South Vietnam.
+On 13 October, all Keystone Robin Alpha redeployments were completed, reducing III MAF's strength to 24,527.

-On 15 October the ARVN assumed control of An Hoa Combat Base.
+On 15 October, the ARVN assumed control of An Hoa Combat Base.

-On 29 December XXIV Corps and MR 1 issued their Combined Campaign Plan.
+On 29 December, XXIV Corps and MR 1 issued their Combined Campaign Plan.
 It placed great emphasis on continuing US redeployments and on improvement and modernization of the South Vietnamese forces so that they could "become self-sufficient and capable of assuming the entire responsibility for the conduct of the war."
 The plan called for increased allied efforts to protect the people and control resources, "particularly at night"; continued training of ARVN, RFs, and PFs; and the provision of "responsive" support to province chiefs in their struggle to wipe out the VC infrastructure.
 The most significant change was the role of US units from conducting operations on their own to supporting and assisting South Vietnamese forces.

 1971

-On 1 January the JGS redesignated the QDSZ as the as the 1st Mobile Brigade Task Force under the command of Colonel Nguyễn Trọng Luật, former assistant division commander of the 2nd Division and gave it operational control of the 51st Infantry Regiment, the three-battalion 1st Ranger Group, a squadron from the 1st Armored Brigade, and the 78th and 79th Border Ranger Defense Battalions.
+On 1 January, the JGS redesignated the QDSZ as the 1st Mobile Brigade Task Force under the command of Colonel Nguyễn Trọng Luật, former assistant division commander of the 2nd Division and gave it operational control of the 51st Infantry Regiment, the three-battalion 1st Ranger Group, a squadron from the 1st Armored Brigade, and the 78th and 79th Border Ranger Defense Battalions.

 On 7 January, under direction from MACV, small planning groups from I Corps and XXIV Corps, working in tight secrecy, began developing a detailed concept for a raid into Laos.

-On 30 January the 1st Brigade, 5th Infantry Division (Mechanized) began Operation Dewey Canyon II to reopen Route 9 and Khe Sanh Combat Base to support future operations in Laos.
+On 30 January, the 1st Brigade, 5th Infantry Division (Mechanized) began Operation Dewey Canyon II to reopen Route 9 and Khe Sanh Combat Base to support future operations in Laos.

-In early February Operation Lam Sơn 719, an attack into Laos along Route 9 to sever the Ho Chi Minh Trail and destroy PAVN supply caches was launched.
+In early February, Operation Lam Sơn 719, an attack into Laos along Route 9 to sever the Ho Chi Minh Trail and destroy PAVN supply caches was launched.
 While the advance was initially successful, stiffening PAVN resistance, poor planning and execution and dysfunctional command and control resulted in a near-disaster.
 Abrams reported gloomily that the operation confirmed that Saigon "cannot sustain large scale major cross border operations... without external support."